 Plot : Romana decides to regenerate into the form of Princess Astra.
 Meanwhile, the Doctor inadvertantly lands back on Skaro, unearthing Davros; right in the middle of a critical phase in the Dalek’s war with the Movellans.

 Whats good : Inventive return of Davros.
 The war between Daleks and Movellans.
 Unintentionally funny.

-Whats bad : Romana regenerating several times by choice – just bizarre.
+Whats bad : Romana regenerating several times by choice – is just bizarre.
 Davros is played by a different actor.
 The Daleks are made to look slightly foolish.
-Davros being wheeled around undignified by the Doctor.
+Davros being wheeled around by the Doctor – undignified.
 Daleks referred to as – ‘robots’.
+The Dalek props look unfinished.
 The Movellan’s disco look.
 Unintentionally funny.

 Review With Spoilers : Destiny Of The Daleks is the follow-up Davros and Dalek story – to Genesis Of The Daleks.

 Although the timeline is muddled, due to the time-travel element.
 We can assume that after the origin story of Genesis Of The Daleks, all of the other Dalek adventures then follow, including the Hartnell introduction The Daleks.

 Whilst all of these other Dalek adventures take place.
 Davros remains buried on Skaro until the events of Destiny Of The Daleks .

 Meanwhile, aboard the Tardis – Romana bizarrely regenerates a number of times, into different forms – before settling on the form of Princess Astra from previous episode The Armageddon Factor.

 It was brought in simply because Mary Tamm didn’t return as Romana and Lalla Ward was instead – offered the part.
 They could have written the transition better though; as it suggests a Timelord can wastefully burn through a few regenerations, whilst choosing a desirable form; ridiculous!